accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/dbm_decoder.png" />.</div>

 The reconstruction error should be calculated in relation to problem setting.
 This library provides a default method, which can be overridden, for error function that computes Mean Squared Error(MSE).
+For instance, my jupyter notebook: [demo/demo_stacked_auto_encoder.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_stacked_auto_encoder.ipynb) demonstrates the reconstruction errors of DBM which is a Stacked Auto-Encoder.

 ### Structural expansion for RTRBM.